AP News Guide: Fires blaze on 2 ends of California, kill 11

 SOUTHERN CALIFORNIA

-As winds subsided temporarily on Saturday, fire officials assessing damage from a wildfire t hat burned through wealthy enclaves and working-class suburbs near Los Angeles said two people were found dead in a fire zone that more than doubled in size overnight.
+As winds subsided temporarily on Saturday, fire officials assessing damage from a wildfire that burned through wealthy enclaves and working-class suburbs near Los Angeles said two people were found dead in a fire zone that more than doubled in size overnight.
 Los Angeles county sheriff’s Chief John Benedict said the bodies were found in a sparsely populated stretch of Mulholland Highway in Malibu, but gave no other details.

 Officials said 109 square miles (282 kilometers) had burned north and east of the city, including in Malibu, home to many Hollywood stars.